 Perhaps most of all, campus pastors need a passion for the local church.
 Without it, the role becomes fruitless.
 Campus pastors make large churches feel intimate.
 They witness the transformed lives.
 They are in tune with the needs of the people they shepherd.They do a lot of what the biblical definition of a pastoring entails: caring for the total well-being of the “flock” entrusted to them.

 Want further help defining the role of a Campus Pastor?
-Learn about our multisite services.
+Check out our newest online course—Multisite Unstuck.

 Photo Credit: Vik Nanda via Flickr cc